VitaAmbroz/360Tracking/README.md

 ### Single object trackers

 The custom improvements of Single Object Tracking in equirectangular projection of 360° video has been evaluated for the following well-known and state-of-the-art trackers.
-The python implementations of selected trackers have been made publicly available by their authors or have been added to OpenCV library.
+The python implementations of the selected trackers have been made publicly available by their authors or have been added to OpenCV library.

 - #### MIL **[[Paper]](https://faculty.ucmerced.edu/mhyang/papers/cvpr09a.pdf)  [[OpenCV extra modules]](https://github.com/opencv/opencv_contrib)**